KenKundert/emborg/doc/commands.rst

 Delete
 ------

-Delete an archive currently contained in the repository:
+Delete one or more archives currently contained in the repository:

 .. code-block:: bash

     $ emborg delete continuum-2020-12-05T19:23:09

-Only one archive can be deleted per command invocation.
-If an archive is not given, the latest is deleted.
+If no archive is specified, the latest is deleted.

+The disk space associated with deleted archives is not reclaimed until the :ref:`compact <manage_compact_cmd>` command is run.
+You can specify that a compaction is performed as part of the deletion by setting :ref:`compact_after_delete`.
+If set, the ``--fast`` flag causes the compaction to be skipped.
+If not set, the ``--fast`` flag has no effect.

 Specifying ``--repo`` results in the entire repository being deleted.
+Unlike with *borg* itself, no warning is issued and no additional conformation is required.

 .. _diff: